-The best way to round off a night or keep the party going is jumping in a jacuzzi.
+The best way to round off a night or keep the party going is jumping in a jaccuzzi.
 Hell, hot tubbing is great in any weather anyway.
 Nowadays they make inflatable hot tubs for occasions just like your backyard get-together.
-MSPA Alpine’s inflatable jacuzzi is one of the larger options, as it can pack up to six people.
-It’s literally as easy as blowing up, filling it with water, and plugging it in.
+COSYSPA offers an easy-to-use tub that inflates in just five minutes and is equipped with a handy insulating cover.

 If you want to get real crazy, or you regularly have the boys over to watch sports, consider an outdoor television setup.
 Indoor televisions should not be used outside.
-They’re not equipped for drastic changes in temperature or air quality, and if you move your indoor TV outdoors, you’re just going to be kissing a thousand bucks good bye.
+They’re not equipped for drastic changes in temperature or air quality, so if you move your indoor TV outdoors, you’re just going to be kissing a thousand bucks goodbye.
 SunBriteTV offers the best outdoor TVs you can find, and at a fairly reasonable price.
 The 43-inch option is weatherproof, meaning it’s sealed to protect against humidity and moisture.
-We also recommend you grab an outdoor TV cover ($25) and wall mount ($130) while you’re at it.
+We also recommend you grab an outdoor TV cover and wall mount while you’re at it.

-If you have the room, consider grabbing a kegerator for the patio.
-Not only will it save you money on beer and recycling duties in the long run, beer always tastes better out of a tap.
+If you have the room, the equity, and love beer as much as we do, consider grabbing a kegerator for the patio.
+Not only will it save you money on draft beverages and recycling duties in the long run, beer always tastes better out of a tap.

 Now that you have all the backyard party essentials in one place — party on, my friends.
 If you still need some actual grill accessories, head here.

 - Turn Your Yard Into an Oasis Without Turning Your Bank Account Into a Wasteland